 What are the benefits of the Federal Work-Study Program?

 There are a number of benefits associated with FWS participation.
-Some of these are:
+Some of the benefits are:

 - If you have never had a job, the FWS program can give you your first exposure to the work place.
 FWS employers are often willing to give you on-the-job training.

-- You can gain valuable job experience, especially if you find positions relating directly to your program of study or career choice.
+- You can gain valuable job experience, especially if you find positions related directly to your program of study or career choice.

 - You may use your FWS job as an employment reference when seeking regular employment after graduation.